nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 Here’s a step-by-step textual description of the sequence diagram:

 1. PSP' requests A2Pay:
-The merchant’s PSP (PSP') sends an authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s PSP.
+The merchant’s PSP (PSP') sends an authorization request including the `transaction_data` with the payment request to the user’s wallet to obtain the A2Pay issued by the user’s PSP. *Note: Details of passing the authorization request by reference are omitted for readability reasons.*
 2. Wallet asks user for approval:
 The wallet prompts the user to review the payment request and approve the presentation of the A2Pay.
 3. User reviews the transaction: